LukBude/image-processing-api/README.md

 ## run jasmine tests

-Both the endpoint and the resize service have been tested using jasmine.
+Both the endpoint and the image-resize service have been tested using jasmine.
 You can execute all unit tests by running the npm script "test".